Terms of Service

 16. Cardholder Data Security

 "Cardholder Data" is information associated with a payment card, such as account number, expiration date, and CVV2.
 WePay is a validated PCI Level 1 Service Provider and so is qualified to handle Cardholder Data in connection with the Service.
-WePay will maintain all applicable PCI DSS requirements to the extent WePay possesses or otherwise stores, processes, or transmits cardholder data on your behalf, or to the extent WePay could impact the security of your cardholder data environment.
+WePay will maintain all applicable PCI DSS requirements to the extent WePay possesses or otherwise stores, processes, or transmits cardholder data on your behalf, or to the

 If you handle, transmit, or store any Cardholder Data in connection with your use of the WePay Service or the WePay API, you agree to comply at all times with the Payment Card Industry Data Security Standards ("PCI DSS").
 Further, you agree to certify such compliance and provide documentation in accordance with Operating Regulations, or when asked by WePay to do so.
 You also agree that you will use only PCI compliant service providers in connection with the storage, processing, or transmission of Cardholder Data.
 You will remove Cardholder Data from your systems, and any other place where you store it, as soon as practicable and in no event more than 24 hours after you receive an authorization decision.

 You are fully responsible for the security of data (including but not limited to Cardholder Data) on your website or otherwise in your possession or control.
-You agree to comply with all applicable laws, Operating Regulations, and rules in connection with your collection, security and dissemination of any personal, financial, or transaction information.
+You agree to comply with all applicable laws, Operating Regulations, and rules in connection with your collection,

 Unless you receive the express consent of your customer, you may not retain, track, monitor, store, disclose or otherwise use data (e.g. to send any marketing or promotional materials to Purchaser) except for the transaction for which it was given and any post-transaction activities in connection with such immediate transaction (e.g. chargeback).